 Helping Students with Disabilities Succeed Abroad

 CSUEB Study Abroad's priority is to ensure that engaging, affordable international opportunities are available to all CSUEB students.
 Study Abroad partners with Accessibility Services to help provide reasonable and necessary accommodations to students with registered disabilities in their time abroad and help create the best study abroad experience possible.
-Students with physical, mental, learning, and other types of disabilities are encouraged to take advantage of opportunities for international education and work with their Accessibiliy Services advisor to ensure that their needs are met while abroad.
+Students with physical, mental, learning, and other types of disabilities are encouraged to take advantage of opportunities for international education and work with their Accessibility Services advisor to ensure that their needs are met while abroad.

 An individual with a disability is defined by the Americans with Disabilities Act as a person: